 Occidental has implemented and maintains processes for assessing, identifying and managing material risks from potential unauthorized occurrences on or through its IT and ICS networks that may result in material adverse effects on the confidentiality, integrity and availability of Occidental's systems and the information residing in those systems.
-These include a wide variety of mechanisms, controls, technologies, methods, systems, written policies, physical safeguards and other processes designed to prevent or mitigate data loss, theft, misuse or other security incidents or vulnerabilities affecting Occidental's systems and the data it collects, processes, stores and transmits as part of its businesses.
+These include a wide variety of mechanisms, controls, technologies, methods, systems, written policies, physical safeguards and other processes designed to prevent or mitigate data loss, theft, misuse or other security incidents or vulnerabilities affecting Occidental's systems and transmits as part of its businesses.